Adobe Connect: Creating an Adobe Connect Meeting

 Step 4: Assign a Meeting Role to a Participant

 Once you have added all your meeting attendees, you will then assign each one a role.
-The default role for all attendees is "Particpant".
+The default role for all attendees is "Participant".
 To assign a different role:

-- In the Current Particpants box, click to highlight the individual's name whose role you want to change.
+- In the Current Participants box, click to highlight the individual's name whose role you want to change.

 - Click Set User Role at the bottom of the box.

 - Click Finish.